Do You Need an Elder Care Lawyer Experienced in NJ Medicaid?

 – Donna Foster, Manalapan, NJ

-How Do You Pay for Nursing Home Care in New Jersey
+How Do You Pay for Home Care, Nursing Home Care or Assisted Living in New Jersey?

-One of the things that frightens people, especially the elderly about nursing home care is how he or she will pay for that care.
+One of the things that frightens people about long term care at home, assisted living or in a nursing home is how he or she will pay for that care.
 The four most common payment sources include:

 2. Private Pay Using Your Own Funds.
 Many people are required to use their own money at first.
-Quite simply, it means paying for the cost of a nursing home out of your own pocket.
-However, with nursing home bills averaging between $7,800 and $11,000 per month, few people can afford a long term stay in a nursing home without losing a lifetime of savings.
+Quite simply, it means paying for the cost of a nursing home or assisted living facility out of your own pocket.
+However, with assisted living and nursing home bills averaging between $9,000 – $13,000 per month, few people can afford a long term stay in a nursing home without losing a lifetime of savings.

 3. Medicare.
-Medicare is a national health insurance program that may be used for short term assistance with nursing home costs only if strict requirements are met.
+Medicare is a national health insurance program that may be used for short term assistance with nursing home costs if certain medical requirements are met.
 It is not available for financial assistance with long term care.
 Medicare is primarily for those 65 years old and over, people with certain disabilities, and people with kidney failure.
 Custodial care is not covered by Medicare.
-Overall, most people will not be able to use this option.
+Overall, most elderly people will not be able to use this option for very long, if at all.

 4. Medicaid.
 Medicaid is a federal and state government funded medical benefits program.
-It may be the most beneficial method of assistance in paying for nursing home care.
-Certain asset and income requirements must be met in order to qualify.
+It may be the most beneficial method of financial assistance in paying for nursing home care.
+Mandatory asset and income requirements must be met in order to qualify.

 There is a great deal of confusion about Medicare and Medicaid.
 The following will outline the differences.

 Medicare is the federally funded and state administered health and medical insurance program designed for older individuals (i.e. those over age 65) and disabled SSD recipients under the age of 65.
 There are some limited nursing home care benefits under Medicare.
-In general, if you are enrolled in the traditional Medicare plan, and you’ve had a hospital stay of at least three days, and then are admitted into a skilled nursing facility (often for rehabilitation or skilled nursing care), Medicare may pay a maximum benefit of 100 days of coverage.
-Most people do not meet the medical requirements for the 100 day benefit period as most nursing home residents require custodial care.
+In general, if you are enrolled in the traditional Medicare or Advantage plan, and you’ve had a hospital stay of at least three days, then are admitted into a skilled nursing facility (often for rehabilitation or skilled nursing care), Medicare will pay a high percentage of your care costs up to a maximum benefit of 100 days of coverage.
+Most people do not meet the medical requirements for the 100-day benefit period as most nursing home residents require custodial care.
+Medicare does not pay for custodial care.

-If you do qualify, Medicare may pay the full cost of the nursing home stay for the first 20 days and can continue to pay the cost of the nursing home stay for the next 80 days, but with a deductible that’s nearly $120 or higher per day.
+If you do qualify, Medicare may pay the full cost of the nursing home stay for the first 20 days and can continue to pay the cost of the nursing home stay for the next 80 days, but with a deductible that’s nearly $200 or higher per day.
 There are private Medicare supplement insurance policies that pay part or all the cost of a deductible, provided you have supplemental coverage.
-Even if Medicare does cover the 100 day period, what then?
+Even if Medicare does cover you for the 100 day period, what then?
 What happens after the 100 days of coverage have been used?
-At that point, in either case you’re back to one of the other alternatives… long term care insurance, paying the bills with your own assets, or qualifying for Medicaid.
+At that point, you’re back to one of the other alternatives… long term care insurance, paying the bills with your own income and savings, or qualifying for Medicaid.

-Medicaid is a long term care benefits program that is funded primarily by the federal government and administered by New Jersey.
-The primary benefit of Medicaid is that, unlike Medicare (which only pays for skilled nursing), the Medicaid program will pay for long term care at home, in a nursing home or assisted living residence once you’ve qualified.
+Medicaid is a long-term care benefits program that is funded primarily by the federal government and the state of New Jersey and administered by New Jersey.
+A very significant benefit of Medicaid is that, unlike Medicare (which only pays for skilled nursing), the Medicaid program will pay for long term care at home, in a nursing home or assisted living residence once you’ve qualified.
 You need to be medically eligible for a nursing home level of care (not being able to manage in a home environment, requiring assistance with activity of daily living skills for more than 2.5 hours per day) and you need to meet the strict financial requirements established by New Jersey.

-As life expectancies and long term care costs continue to rise, the challenge quickly becomes how to pay for these health care related services.
-Most people cannot afford to pay $7,800 to $13,000 per month or more for the cost of a nursing home, and those who can pay for a while may find their life savings wiped out in a matter of months, rather than years.
+As life expectancies and long-term care costs continue to rise, the challenge quickly becomes how to pay for these health care related services.
+Most people cannot afford to pay $9,000 to $14,000 per month or more for the cost of a nursing home, assisted living or even home care, and those who can pay for a while may find their life savings wiped out in a matter of months, rather than years.
 What happens to the healthy spouse when nursing home placement is necessary?

 It is advisable to consult with an experienced Medicaid eligibility attorney when applying for Medicaid.
-Often, without proper planning and advice, many people spend more than they should or are required to, or they transfer finances inappropriately and are faced with months of ineligibility, which can jeopardize their family’s financial security.
-A consultation with an experienced elder care law professional at Hanlon Niemann may save you a significant amount of financial resources and time when applying for Medicaid or when faced with the costs of long term care either now or in the future.
+Often, without proper planning and advice, many people spend more than they should or are required to pay for their long term care, or they transfer finances inappropriately and are faced with months of ineligibility, which can jeopardize their family’s financial security.
+A consultation with an experienced elder care law professional at Hanlon Niemann & Wright may save you a significant amount of financial resources and time when applying for Medicaid or when faced with the costs of long-term care either now or in the future.

 The state’s unofficial policy is delay, frustrate and then deny approval whenever possible.
 Don’t shoulder the burden alone.
-Contact Fredrick P. Niemann, a NJ Medicaid law attorney toll-free at (855) 376-5291 or email him at email@example.com.
-He welcomes your inquiries.
+Contact Fredrick P. Niemann, a NJ Medicaid law attorney toll-free at (855) 376-5291 or email him at firstname.lastname@example.org.
+Our offices are conveniently located in central New Jersey.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Elder Care Attorney